weaveworks-experiments/flux-classic/site/fluxctl.md

 image `foo-api:v0.3`).
 These have their own options `--image` and `--tag`.

-When you select containers, you must also say how to connect to them.
-There are two alternatives: using mapped ports, or assuming a common network.
-The corresponding flags are:

- * `--port-mapped <port>`, which means use the host's IP address, along with the host port that is mapped to the given container port.
-This is for when you are mapping ports on the host using `-p` or `-P` with `docker run ...`.

- * `--port-fixed <port>` which means use the IP address reported by Docker (i.e., as from `docker inspect ...`), along with the given port.
-This is for when your containers have a network connecting them (e.g., if you are using a Weave network) and don't need to map ports.

 A service may have several rules, e.g., from more than one invocation of `fluxctl select`; a container will be enrolled if it matches _any_ of the rules.
 To repeat: matching _any_ rule will do, but _each_part_